 Before the pandemic hit, we already knew that a very high level of information was shared over mobile devices.
-With the pandemic, we can only guess at how much more information is now shared via mobile devices.
-This indicates how important it is to have a secure, fully HIPAA compliant online experience for your patients.
-But it also indicates how used we are to immediate connectivity between a consumer and a business, or between dental practice and their patient.
+With the pandemic, we can only guess how much more information is now shared via mobile devices.
+This indicates how important it is to have a secure, fully HIPAA-compliant online experience for your patients.
+But it also indicates how used we are to immediate connectivity between a consumer and a business, or between the dental practice and their patient.
 Meeting these expectations can be quite a switch for many dental practices.

 And this is good news!
 This opens up many new options for dental practices.
 The innovations of remote monitoring solutions, virtual appointments, and more, allow you to connect with your patients like never before.
 They get a sense of how much you care about both their health and their business.

 It’s in this broader context that appointment reminders become so important!

 Appointment reminders are an integral part of that connectivity.
 They are just one step on the journey that you will go on with your patients.
 But, in some ways, they are the most important step: the reminder to your patient to come into your business, to receive the service that you provide.

 But how does that improve the patient experience?
 What are the benefits?
 Let’s discuss.

 Appointment Reminders as Part of the Consumer Experience